RESOURCES

 “Now, we’re capturing that revenue opportunity with respect to the color on the page,” he says.

 The first six months were difficult for Impact, Downing admits.
 Because his company wasn’t a typical commercial printer, the new inkjet presses did require some fundamental changes, particularly in regard to color management and overall workflow.
 Impact did not formerly have a color prepress or pre-media department; but that has all changed.
-And while Impact hasn’t reached the mountaintop, per se, the training and support provided by Canon Solutions America and the addition of staff experienced in color management have moved the company along the learning curve quickly.
+And while Impact hasn’t reached the mountaintop, per se, the training and support provided by Canon and the addition of staff experienced in color management have moved the company along the learning curve quickly.

 “Some of the biggest challenges involve explaining the benefits of inkjet output to our customers, some who have become used to using preprinted shells for the last 20-plus years,” Studer adds.
 “We were talking to them even before the presses were installed to start building an understanding of a ‘white paper in, full-color document out’ process.
 There have been some challenges and hiccups.